 Our current collective (over)consumption is unsustainable, unethical and unjust.
 There is no sugar-coating it.
 So, can we step off the treadmill?
 Can we unravel the damage we have done (to ourselves and our planet)?

 I believe we can.
-Paul, I, and many others are proofing it can be done.
-I’d even say that we ARE (part of) the problem, and therefore, we HAVE AN OBLIGATION to fix it โ for our own sake and our planet’s.
+Paul, I, and many others are proof it can be done.
+I’d even say: Given we are (part of) the problem, we HAVE AN OBLIGATION to fix it – for our own sake and our planet’s.

 But that requires some radical changes.